 Poignantly, their next partnership, The Fabelmans, is mooted to be their last.
 Spielberg adapts the story of his own childhood in this gentle tale of a young kid who aspires to become a filmmaker and the family that supports him along the way.

 As one would expect, Williams' score is devoid of the bravado and sweep that has earmarked his large-scale score.
 Instead, there's a great sense of intimacy and domesticity with the melodies almost entirely centered around delicate piano performances.
+(Williams knew Spielberg's parents and channels that sense of warmth into his music.)

 To mark this historic moment in the Spielberg/Williams pantheon, we've looked outside their more famous scores to round up several underrated, yet equally brilliant, works.
 Scroll down to discover what they are.